Exploring Accuracy Law for Deep Time Series Forecasters: An Empirical Study: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we discover the accuracy law of deep time series forecasting through thousands of experiments and rigorous statistical tests, which reveals a significant exponential relationship between the intrinsic window-wise complexity and the minimum achievable forecasting error of deep models.
-The proposed accuracy law offers valuable insights for future research on deep time series forecasting, including identifying saturated tasks and facilitating large time series model training.
-Considering the experiment overload, we only consider a limited scope of hypothesis space.
-In the future, we will extend the accuracy law to more performance metrics and the multivariate setting.
+In this paper, we empirically uncover an accuracy law for deep time series forecasters through thousands of controlled experiments and rigorous statistical analysis, revealing an exponential relationship between intrinsic window-wise complexity and the minimum achievable forecasting error of deep models.
+This empirical finding provides actionable insights for identifying saturated forecasting tasks and guiding the training of time series foundation models.
+To our knowledge, this is the first study to quantitatively characterize the relationship between time series complexity and forecasting performance in the context of deep learning.